 |October 3||07:30am - 03:30pm||Online Course Completion Field Day|

-All Activities will held at the Oconomowoc Sportsman’s Club Grounds and Clubhouse.
+All Activities are held at the Oconomowoc Sportsman’s Club Grounds and Clubhouse.

-Those enrolled in the Hunters Ed classes must acquire a DNR Customer Number by calling 1-888-936-7463.
+Those enrolling in the Hunters Ed classes must acquire a DNR Customer Number by calling 1-888-936-7463.
 You may also get a DNR Customer Number by clicking here.

 Minors must have their parent’s signature.